malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 One last nuance considers that the only way that we can know that an SES was constructed is through its effects.
 An SES that is entirely discarded before producing any effect is merely a representational state that was never interpreted.
 At the very least it must be "stored" into episodic memory so that it can be later recalled and reacted to.
 If that does not occur, then no subsequent computational processes are affected by the SES.
 From a computational point of view, the question of whether SES are causal collapses to a tautology.
 But that is not the end of it.
 The construction of the SES used energy resources, resulting in changes to blood flow.
 An experimenter examining the activity of the individual's brain via fRMI would see, ever so briefly, those associated blood flow changes.
 If, perhaps in the future, we had some advanced scanning technology that reveals the precise state of individual neurons, we would see even more clearly the brief existence of that SES within the mind of the individual.
 And all the while, the individual would claim that no such SES existed at that time, because they have no computational evidence that it existed.

-Of the three computational sequences that above, I have delayed consideration of the second case because it quickly becomes convoluted by questions around how we map this new mechanistic understanding onto our more nebulous conception of subjective experience.
-A hint of the issue is already found in the preceding paragraph.
-In many respects, this is a definitional problem and thus heavily affected by opinion, but let us now attempt examine this to some extent.
+There is one last kind of computational sequence to consider, where significant meta-management processing is employed but forms no subjective experience states (SES).
+I have included this case last because it quickly becomes convoluted by questions around how we map this new mechanistic understanding onto our more nebulous conception of subjective experience.
+A hint of the issue has already appeared in the preceding paragraph.
+In many respects, this is a definitional problem and thus heavily affected by opinion, but let us now attempt to examine this to some extent.
 Meta-management processes, when they occur, are causal of what comes next (at least to every extent worth considering at this point).
-But meta-management processes do not always produce SES.
-So we likely would not choose to pin the definition of subjective experience to meta-management processes per se.
+But meta-management processes do not always produce SES, so we likely would not choose to pin the definition of subjective experience to the action of meta-management processes per se.
 Additionally, the construction of SES do not require that meta-management actions be undertaken at the time.
 SES are constructed not from the interpretive processes that is meta-management, but rather from any processing that incorporates sensory data supplied by the feedback loop.
 We can also say that sometimes that sensory data provided by the feedback loop is processed without any kind of subsequent processing that recognises that the feedback loop was used.
 In other words, the computational state can be observed (via the feedback loop) without an SES being constructed about that observation.
 So we can say that an SES is just a recognition that an observation took place, but that the observation still took place regardless of whether an SES is constructed about it.

 Now, that observation was indeed causal.
-By my definition, the act of computationally processing the signal from the feedback loop is the observation, and the computational process always produces an outcome (ignoring the moment when the energy levels required to convey electrical spikes across synaptic junctions drop towards zero as the individual dies), and thus the observation is always causal with respect to subsequent events.
+By my definition, the act of computationally processing the signal from the feedback loop _is_ the observation, and the computational process always produces an outcome (ignoring the moment when the energy levels required to convey electrical spikes across synaptic junctions drop towards zero as the individual dies), and thus the observation is always causal with respect to subsequent events.
 In contrast, the observation may _not_ be causal with respect to the thing being observed - because the thing being observed is the dimensionality reduced representation of the computational state of the immediately prior iteration.
 However, that assumes a von Neumann style architecture where capturing of computational state occurs as a separate step after the fact.
 The observation and the thing being observed could resolve together as per the same argument for SES.

 So, an SES is a state that represents a prior causal state, certainly at least with respect to subsequent events.
 What is subjective experience?
 As best as I can say here, it's an awareness of our own computational states.
 That's what an SES is.
 But an SES is just a representation.
 It has to be interpreted to have any meaning or effect.
 Well, arguably the SES _is_ the interpretation, of the original observation; the original observation that we've said is causal of subsequent events, while not being casual of the thing being observed.
 It's not clear whether to pick the observation or the SES of that observation as subjective experience.